ilovedragon/projects/hello-world-lb/readme.md

 # **Overview**

-The code in this repository uses Docker Compose to deploy two instances of a custom Flask application, each with a unique message, and an Nginx load balancer to route traffic between them.
-The load balancer is configured to return a custom response based on the URI path of the request, displaying the appropriate message for the app instance.
+This repository contains a Docker Compose configuration file that deploys a custom Flask application in two backend instances, and an Nginx load balancer to distribute incoming traffic between these two backend instances.
+The load balancer is set up to route incoming requests to one of the backend instances in a round-robin manner.

 # **Prerequisites**
 1. Before you begin, you will need to have Docker and Docker Compose installed on your system.